Exploring the Alphabet of English Idioms: A Journey through ‘F’

 Justifications:

 This is an idiom because it refers to gaining confidence in expressing oneself or discovering one’s unique style or perspective.
-The phrase is figurative, as it does not literally involve finding a physical voice.
+The idiom is figurative, as it does not literally involve finding a physical voice.

 Origin: